 Among the most complex topics are that of planes of perspective and the use of multiple vanishing points, which, when not properly planned can make a drawing appear odd even if you don’t realise it.
 What Loomis has achieved is a procedure for breaking down all of these elements in to basic shapes and projecting them against a horizon line.
 This results in a grid system that enables you to place objects or people in perfect perspective, helping to solve these problems in the early stages of drawing.
 Once you’ve mastered this he’ll then teach you how to render effective light and shadow to create convincing forms.
 Ending the book is a gallery of his own pencil drawings showing all of these principles in action.

 Hat’s off to Titan for re-releasing these books.
-After reading interviews and recommendations from so many other artists who state the influence of Andrew Loomis, his teaching certainly feels definitive and i’m sure it would be hard to find a better teacher.
+After reading interviews and recommendations from so many other artists who state the influence of Andrew Loomis, his teaching certainly feels definitive and i’m sure it would be hard to find better.